qundao/mirror-beautifulsoup4/doc/source/index.rst

   ``find()`` didn't find anything, so it returned ``None``, instead of returning a tag or a string.
 You need to figure out why your ``find()`` call isn't returning anything.

+* ``AttributeError: 'NavigableString' object has no attribute 'foo'`` - This usually happens because you're treating a string as though it were a tag.
+You may be iterating over a list, thinking that it contains only tags, when it actually contains both tags and strings.

 Improving Performance
 ---------------------